arangoml/arangodb_datasets/README.md

 #### Flights

-The Flights dataset in the ArangoDB Example Datasets contains flight-related data, including information on routes, airports, and airlines.
+The Flights dataset in contains flight-related data, including information on routes, airports, and airlines.
 It is structured as a graph dataset, where airports act as nodes and flights between them as edges.
-This dataset is useful for demonstrating graph queries, shortest path analysis, and network connectivity within ArangoDB.
-It enables users to explore real-world aviation data and experiment with ArangoDB’s graph database features.
+This dataset is useful for demonstrating graph queries, shortest path analysis, and network connectivity.

 Source: https://github.com/arangodb/example-datasets/tree/master/Data%20Loader